 Carol Propper has focused her research on increasing understanding of the factors that affect the production of public services, with a particular emphasis on healthcare.
 This means that much of her work has been centred around how governments design public services, and how they can be improved.
 Carol is Professor of Economics at Imperial College Business School, London.

 Graeme Roy is an expert in economic devolution, regional policy and the Scottish economy.
 This means he has done extensive research on economic policy in Scotland, having also worked as a government advisor for many years.
-Graeme is the Director of the Fraser of Allander Institute and is head of Economics at the University of Strathclyde.
+Graeme is Dean of External Engagement in the College of Social Sciences at the University of Glasgow.

 Sarah Smith is an expert on charitable giving and pro-social behaviour.
 She is also an expert on gender and has worked on the impact of Covid-19 on the allocation of childcare.
 Sarah is co-chair of a campaign to promote diversity among economics students and set up a COVID-economics blog targeted at 6th formers wanting a taste of economics.
 She is Professor of Economics at the University of Bristol.